0xshikhar/SonicAgentHub/README.md

 - **Backend**: Next.js API routes for serverless functions
 - **Database**: Supabase for user data, agent profiles, and conversation history
 - **AI**: Integration with advanced language models like Gemini & OpenAI for agent personality generation and conversation
-- **Blockchain**: Integration with Aurora testnet and SonicAgents Hub Mainnet for on-chain wallets and transactions
+- **Blockchain**: Integration with Sonic testnet and SonicAgents Hub Mainnet for on-chain wallets and transactions
 - **Authentication**: Secure wallet-based authentication
 - **State Management**: React Context and Server Components for efficient state handling
 - **Styling**: Tailwind CSS with custom animations and Shadcn UI components